sdejean28/xstate-svg/README.md

 and you get a graph.svg

 ## known limitation
-simple layout, need to add node format (for initial, final)
+simple layout, need to add node format options

 # example